lorepieri8/awesome-post-scarcity/README.md

   * [3d Printing](#3d-printing)

-<small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 ***

 ### General

-- [Book] [Post-Scarcity Anarchism](https://en.wikipedia.org/wiki/Post-Scarcity_Anarchism) - Descriptin of an economic system based on social ecology, libertarian municipalism, and an abundance of fundamental resources.
+- [Book] [Post-Scarcity Anarchism](https://en.wikipedia.org/wiki/Post-Scarcity_Anarchism) - Description of an economic system based on social ecology, libertarian municipalism, and an abundance of fundamental resources.
 - [Fiction Books] [The Culture Series](https://en.wikipedia.org/wiki/Culture_series) - Scifi series, in post-scarcity and space-faring society.
 - [Blog Post] [A Roadmap to a Post-Scarcity Society](https://lorenzopieri.com/post_scarcity/) - An actionable roadmap to post-scarcity and the role of automation.
 - [Blog Post] [Moore's Law for Everything](https://moores.samaltman.com/) - A US-centric proposal to redistribute AI benefits.